ihaveamac/9.6-dbgen-xmls/README.md

 Place the CIA inside the `/D9Game` directory on the root of the SD card, the `seeddb.bin` inside `/Decrypt9` and the necessary KeyX files on the root of the SD.
 Start Decrypt9 from whatever entrypoint on your 3DS, go to Game Decryptor Options and select CIA Decryptor (deep), after that you'll have to wait until it's finished.
-If it fails, then there's something wrong with you CIA.
+If it fails, then there's something wrong with your CIA.

 But if it's successful, then, since you have decrypted everything, you might as well extract the contents and the exefs.
 ```